East Africa Field School

 DirectorJennifer Coffman | firstname.lastname@example.org | ISAT

 Lodging varies throughout our program and includes guest houses/hotels, homestays (i.e., living with host families), tented camps, and residence halls.
 Students will typically stay in pairs, and occasionally in larger groups.All meals will be provided as part of the program.

 Additional Items to Consider

-Cell phones and a detailed packing list is provided for those accepted into the program.
+· Cell phones will be provided by the program, and students will use a “pay-as-you-go” system popular in East Africa.A detailed packing list is provided upon acceptance into the program.